perintyler/imessage_playlist/README.md

 ### Installation

-The `imessage_playlist` package and all of its dependencies can be installed with pip:
+The `imessage_playlist` package and all of its dependencies can be installed with pip.
+Run this command from within the root repo directory:

 ```bash
 pip3 install .